Mirabellensaft/SVGtoCSS/readme.txt

         'Force repeat commands' has to be activated.

 You need two files: one for the beginning, and one for the end of the animation.
-Corresponding polygons in both files need to have the same stroke color.
+A Triangle in one file will morph into a triangle of the other file.
+They are matched according to how close they are.
+The files need to have the same number of triangles
-The stroke will not be shown in the animation, but the hexadecimal is used as an object ID.

-Set the workspace size to 100px * 100px.
-This way, the coordinates can be used as %.
+Coordinates of the triangles will be converted in percent values

 So far, the program has only been tested with triangles.
-It should work with other polygons.